 I came across an old letter of mine written to my parents.
 I have no idea where it came from – it was just there.
-My mother must have saved it and put it into a book and it fell out.
-At any rate I found it amusing to see what I wrote and how it compared with the way I remembered it.
+My mother must have saved it and put it into a book that she gave to me.
+It fell out of the book when I moved it.
+I found it amusing to see what I wrote and how it compared with the way I remembered it.
 One of the snakes is much longer in my memory then what I wrote in the letter.
 I was working on my Uncle Luverne’s ranch in western South Dakota in the summer before my senior year in high school.

 Cow Fighting Craig